PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 Each section is implemented for both release and debug variants.

-Depending of the architecture of the microprocessor on the device, we use the existing dockcross Docker image for the ARMv7 or ARM64 architecture to cross-compile the application and create an OCI container.
+We use the existing dockcross Docker image (for the ARMv7 or ARM64 architecture) to cross-compile the application and create an OCI container.

 To the standard dockcross image we add `opkg-utils` helper scripts that can package the compiled application as an IPK.
-The Docker files to build the dockcross image for supported architectures are found at at [https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.6/tutorials/helloworld/cc-env](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.6/tutorials/helloworld/cc-env).
+The Docker files to build the dockcross image for supported architectures are found at [https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.6/tutorials/helloworld/cc-env](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.6/tutorials/helloworld/cc-env).

 <span class="notes">**Note:** For more information, please refer to the [reference about application containers and packages](../references/application-containers-and-packages.html) or the [dockcross documentation on GitHub](https://github.com/dockcross/dockcross).</span>